liorghub/SONiC/doc/ztp/inband_ztp.md

 5. Simple provisioning script downloaded using URL specified in DHCPv6 Option-239.
 6. Minigraph xml and ACL json downloaded using URL specified in DHCP Option 225 and 226 respectively.

-- Process the configuration sections appear in ZTP json.
+- Process the configuration sections appear in ZTP json (/host/ztp/ztp_data.json).
 Each section contains plugin to execute.
 There are several types of plugins:
 1. configdb-json - the plugin is used to download config DB json file and apply it.
 A config reload is performed during which various SWSS services may restart.
 2. firmware - this plugin is used for image management on a switch.
 It can be used to install, remove and boot selection of images. sonic_installer utility is used by this plugin to perform the supported functions.
 3. connectivity-check - this plugin is used to ping a remote host and verify if the switch is able to reach the remote host.
 4. snmp - this plugin is used to configure SNMP community string on SONiC switch.
-5. script - this plugin is used to simply run a user script.
+5. script - this plugin is used to run a user script.

 In the below example, there are 3 sections to process:
 ```